calico-crusade/palringo-api-std/README.md

 [![license](https://img.shields.io/github/license/calico-crusade/palringo-api-std.svg?style=for-the-badge)](https://github.com/calico-crusade/palringo-api-std/blob/master/LICENSE)
 [![GitHub last commit](https://img.shields.io/github/last-commit/calico-crusade/palringo-api-std.svg?style=for-the-badge)](https://github.com/calico-crusade/palringo-api-std/commits/master)

+# New project
+I embarked on expanding the scope of the "bot api" and created a new project that allows for multiple platforms to be supported for the same plugin set!
+Check it out [BotsDotNet](https://github.com/calico-crusade/BotsDotNet).
+I will be supporting this library for a while, however, most of my attention will be on the BotsDotNet library.
+New features will not be added unless there is resounding support.
+However, I will add them to BotsDotNet!

 # PalringoAPI for .net standard 2.0
 A complete rewrite of the original [PalringoAPI](https://github.com/calico-crusade/PalringoApi) in .net standard 2.0